State police won't comment on audio obtained by AP of investigators grilling state trooper at center of Ronald Greene killing - KESQ

 By Virginia Langmaid and Nick Valencia, CNN

-A former Louisiana State Police officer, who on body camera video can be heard saying that he “beat the ever-living f**k out of” dead Black motorist Ronald Greene, told investigators during an interview 16 months after the incident that he was “scared,” portraying himself as a victim, according to audio of the interview obtained by The Associated Press.
+A former Louisiana State Police officer, who on body camera video can be heard saying that he “beat the ever-living f**k out of” dead Black motorist Ronald Greene, told investigators during an interview 16 months after the incident that he was “scared” and portrayed himself as a victim, according to audio of the interview obtained by The Associated Press.

 In the interview with state trooper Chris Hollingsworth, investigators are skeptical of his account, as they refer to police body camera videos that were later made public and show Hollingsworth and other officers tasing Greene, dragging him out of his car and beating him with a flashlight.